Support our Nonprofit Magazine!

 Imagine what you’ll feel like, how proud you’ll be, how relieved you’ll be.
 Imagine the confidence you’ll find, the smile that will light up your face.

-Sometimes just thinking about the end result of something actually attracts it to us.
+Sometimes just thinking about the end result of something can actually draw it towards us.

 If nothing else, it gives us something concrete to work towards.

-It’s supremely important to realize that you are more than your disorder.
+It’s essential to realize that you are more than your disorder.
 You are a whole, multifaceted, unique, and powerful human being.

 You are more than your struggles.